A Tale of the Snow Queen

 could bear.

-The young woman hardly noticed when
+In her resolution and her sorrow, the young woman hardly noticed when

 the North wind swept her up again and took her to the Snow Queen’s court.